-Student Fellows 2001-2002: James Detzel, Michael Lee Poy, Clover Linné, Jessica Niles, Benjamin Rosenblum, Michael Surry Schlabs, Nathan St. John.
+Student Fellows 2002-2003: James Detzel, Ashley Forde, Ezra Groskin, Clover Linné, Craig Morton, Jessica Niles, Benjamin Rosenblum, Michael Surry Schlabs, Nathan St. John, and Jason van Nest.

-The Yale Urban Design Workshop provides a forum for faculty and students from the School of Architecture, as well as students and faculty from other professional schools at Yale, to engage in the study of issues, ideas, and practical problems in the realm of the contemporary urban landscape.
-Projects challenge conventional methods of practice through intense collaborative community-based participation from the bottom-up that defines the program for urbanism and urban architecture.
+The Yale Urban Design Workshop provides a forum for faculty and students from the School of Architecture, as well as students and faculty from other professional schools at Yale, to engage in the study of issues, ideas, and practical problems in the field of urban design.
+Projects involve community-based design and multidisciplinary teamwork.

-Past projects include participatory charettes and town plans for communities throughout Connecticut; site-specific urban design studies; small projects that contribute to a specific neighborhood, such as a library renovation or house design; and educational programs in local New Haven schools and an addition to the Timothy Dwight Elementary School designed by Michael Haverland with students from the schools of Architecture, Law, Forestry & Environmental Studies, Art, and Drama, dedicated on May 6, 2001.
-Work continues on downtown plans for Milford, Connecticut; streetscape for downtown Ansonia, Connecticut; and ongoing work for the Greater Dwight Development Corporation in New Haven, including the design of an 8,000-square-foot day care center and office building.
+Past projects include participatory charettes and town plans for communities throughout Connecticut; site-specific urban design studies; small projects that contribute to a specific neighborhood, such as a library renovation or house design; and educational programs in local New Haven schools.
+Current projects include town-center plans for three towns in Connecticut - Ansonia, Madison, and Unionville - as well as an ongoing collaboration with the Dwight Neighborhood and the Greater Dwight Development Corporation, both of New Haven.
+This collaboration has, in the past, included a comprehensive neighborhood plan, an addition to the Dwight Elementary School, and is now focused on a 9,000-square-foot day care center and office building, and a neighborhood playground.